Can I study for the TSI assessment?

 What do I need to bring with me to the test?

-- A government-issued ID, such as a driver’s license, passport, military ID or high school ID.
+- Whether testing in the testing centers or online, you will need to show your government-issued ID, such as a driver’s license, passport, military ID or high school ID to the test center.

 Can I bring a calculator to the test?